OCP® Monitor User Guide

 3. Fill in the search filter fields.
 In the table below, you can find detailed information on each field.

-4. Click the Count button to find out the number of dialogs retrieved according to the applied criteria.
-This can be useful to decide if the search criteria meet your expectations.
+4. Click the Count button near the View button to find out the number of dialogs retrieved according to the applied criteria.
+It can be useful to decide if the search criteria meet your expectations.
 This step is optional.

 5. To submit your search request, click the View button.
 Every time you add or remove filters to refine your search, click the View button to refresh the filter status.